PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 It returns a middleware function which is passed into `app.use`.
-This function will attempt to locate a file based on supplied configuration (in our case, we set the root directory to the `public` folder) for given route.
+This function will attempt to locate a file based on supplied configuration (in our case, we set the root directory to the `public` folder) for a given route.
 Then it will create a write stream from the file and stream it to the request object (`req`).
-If it can't find a file, or there's some other error, it will pass an error object to the middleware `next` callback, to allow middleware further down the middleware stack to handle the error.
+If it can't find a file it will pass control to the next middleware by calling the `next` callback.

 We only use the static middleware in development mode (based on the value of the `dev` reference, which is